 Gabrielle Bernstein gets this spot on.
 We can be really abusive to our digestive system when we overeat, and pretty much everyone has had a food hangover at some point.
 I’m originally from Chicago, where for some reason stuffing ourselves is oddly celebrated during holidays like Thanksgiving, where we eat until we need to unbutton our pants and then lounge on the couch until midnight when we eat again.
 But many famous holistic doctors say that our digestive system is like the soul of our being, our fire, our ambition, and our spirit.
 When we block our digestive system, we block our creative source on a deeper level.
 When we honor our digestive system we allow our fire to burn brightly and our spirit to fluidly flow through us.
 Taking a break from indulging can allow inner fire to rekindle and our creative energy to reignite.

-If you’re curious about giving this a whirl, you’re invited to join me in Portugal from May 7-17th.
+If you’re curious about giving this a whirl, you’re invited to join me in Portugal from May 26th-June 2nd.
 If now isn’t the time, perhaps a seed has been planted?

 Thanks for listening.